-1. Fraudulent and criminal behaviour

-- a) Recognise the nature and legal control over insider dealing.
-[2] - b) Recognise the nature and legal control over market manipulation.
+- 1 Fraudulent and criminal behaviour - a) Recognise the nature and legal control over insider dealing . $^{\text{[2]}}$ - b) Recognise the nature and legal control over market abuse.
 [2] - c) Recognise the nature and legal control over money laundering.
-[2] - d) Discuss the policies and procedures required to be maintained by accountants and auditors in order to prevent money laundering.
-[2] - e) Recognise the nature and legal control over bribery.
-[2] - Discuss potential criminal activity in the operation, management and winding up of companies.
-[2] - g) Recognise the nature and legal control over fraudulent trading.
+[2] - d) Recognise the nature and legal control over bribery.
+[2] - e) Discuss potential criminal activity in the operation, management and liquidation of companies.^[2] - f) Recognise the nature and legal control over fraudulent and wrongful trading.
 [2]

-SUMMARY OF CHANGES TO F4 (CYP) dically reviews it qualification syllabuses so that they fully meet the needs of stakeholders such as employers, students, regulatory and advisory bodies and learning providers.
-There have been no additions or deletions to the syllabus.
+SUMI MARY OF CHANGES TO F4 GLO ACCA emplo periodically reviews its qualification syllabuses so that they fully meet the needs of stakeholders such as byers, students, regulatory and advisory bodies and learning providers.
+There have been no additions or deletions to the syllabus. :